-Thousands of overseas students come to the UK every year to study at either a college or university, often enabling them to go on to secure skilled work with a view to settling permanently.
-One of the advantages of being an international student in the UK is that you are allowed to bring certain family members with you under a student dependent visa.
+One of the advantages of being an international student in the UK is that under existing rules, you are allowed to bring certain family members with you under the student dependent visa.

 What is the student dependent visa?

 The student visa is the points-based immigration route for international students, aged 16 or over, looking to undertake a course of further or higher education in the UK, typically full-time — such as a bachelor’s degree, a master’s degree or a PhD — and are sponsored by a UK education provider that holds a valid student sponsor licence.

 In some cases, the student visa holder is allowed to be joined in the UK by a dependent partner or dependent children, for example, if they’re studying full-time at postgraduate level or on a government sponsored scheme.
 This is sometimes referred to as the ‘student dependent visa UK’.